Niels3RT/SpinJoy/README.md

 Firmware has several definitions to tweak for best experience:

 1. SPINNER_PPR: set the correct PPR value according to your spinner for correct work.
-2. DEBOUNCE_TOP: a counter is used to debounce buttons and stick movement, this defines the counter top.
+2. DEBOUNCE_TOP: a counter is used to debounce buttons and stick movement.
 Set to 1 to completely disable debouncing.
 The switches in my (cheeaaap) joystick/button set need a value of 32 to stop bouncing, your mileage may vary.
 The menus in Mister scripts seem to be a good place to test this.
 This counter is only applied to switch release to minimize lag.
 3. USE_AUTOFIRE: comment to disable autofire function, buttons 11/12 are reported via USB in any case.

 ### Autofire